Frequently Asked Questions

 From the MLS you can go to ShowingTime in your Quick Links.
 Click Help & Support on the left and you will find many topics with documentation or video training.

-In general, NO branding is permitted in GNMLS.
+In accordance with GNMLS Policies & Procedures Section VI (Parts A, C-E & R), NO branding is permitted in GNMLS.
 Nothing that can be shared by another REALTOR should promote yourself to their customer or client.

 However, there are a few exceptions for content that is shared either directly by the listing agent or when a consumer searches listings on the UpNorthMLS.com search portal.